rvion/CushyStudio/docs/CONTRIBUTOR-CLA.md

 #### Our Agreement:

-1. **Your Contribution**: By signing below, you're giving me, Rémi Vion (aka rvion on Github), the green light to use your contributions however I see fit.
-In more formal terms, this means granting a perpetual, non-exclusive, global, and royalty-free license to use, modify, distribute, and build upon your work.
+1. **Your Contribution**: By signing below, you're giving me, Rémi Vion (aka rvion on Github), the green light to use your contributions for enhancing `CushyStudio` and providing associated services.
+Formally, this means granting a perpetual, non-exclusive, global, and royalty-free license to use, modify, distribute, and build upon your work.

 2. **You've Got the Power**: By signing, you're saying you're legally allowed to make this contribution.
 If someone else, like an employer, has rights to what you're contributing, please make sure they're okay with this before signing.

-3. **Your Original Work**: Please ensure that what you're contributing is your original creation.
-If there's any doubt or potential conflict, let's talk.
+3. **Your Original Work**: Please ensure what you're contributing is genuinely yours.
+If there's any doubt or potential conflict, please reach out, and we can clarify things together.

 4. **Inclusion in the Project**: Whether your contribution makes it to the final cut is up to me.
 But know this – every contribution is valuable, and we appreciate your effort.